shakilmith/documentaion/quarkus/quarkus-crud-applications/hibernate-orm-with-panache/index.md

     - Intellij Ide: Open your Inellij Ide, then File -> Open -> Browse the existing Maven/Gradle project -> Click Ok.
 Likewise eclipse, wait few seconds to resolve Maven/Gradle dependencies.

 6. Create an entity class called Student in com.company.entity package.
-The Student class contains name age and nationality as properties.
+The Student class contains name, age and nationality as properties.
 We also annotated the Student class by @Entity annotaion as it is a persistent class.

 ```js
 package com.company.entity;